MFYalcin/Verilog-VHDL-Code-Simulation-Design/README.md

 # Verilog-VHDL-Code-Simulation-&-Design
  Various interfaces are used such as I2C/UART/SPI/Ethernet/RS-232 in Verilog/VHDL and SystemVerilog.
- Icarus Verilog + GTKWave (Testbenching + simulation)  are used for all the projects on Microsoft Visual Studio Code.
+ Such software like Icarus Verilog + GTKWave, and Proteus 8 (Testbenching + simulation + design)  are used for all the projects.
+(Coding in Microsoft VS Code)